 Steelers break out of funk, stomp Bengals 27-3

-Bengals Steelers FootballPittsburgh Steelers running back James Conner (30) celebrates his touchdown with quarterback Mason Rudolph during the first half of an NFL football game in Pittsburgh, Monday, Sept.
+Steelers break out of funk, stomp Bengals 27-3Pittsburgh Steelers wide receiver Diontae Johnson (18) celebrates with JuJu Smith-Schuster (19) after scoring on a pass from quarterback Mason Rudolph during the second half of an NFL football game against the Cincinnati Bengals in Pittsburgh, Monday, Sept.
 30, 2019.
-(AP Photo/Tom Puskar)
+(AP Photo/Tom E. Puskar)

+PITTSBURGH (AP) -- The Pittsburgh Steelers insisted they might have been winless through three weeks, but they were far from hopeless.
+They stressed the process of finding an identity with franchise quarterback Ben Roethlisberger out for the season with an elbow injury would take time and a collective effort from all involved.

+An effort that looked an awful lot like what they put together during a 27-3 pounding of Cincinnati on Monday night.

-Rudolph set records at Oklahoma State by stretching the field while running Mike Gundy's "air raid" offense.
-He was uneven at best in his first career start last week in San Francisco after being thrust into the gig for the rest of the season while Roethlisberger rehabs a right elbow issue that required season-ending surgery.
-He was considerably sharper against Cincinnati, though he wasn't asked to do much other than find the closest open man —usually Conner or Samuels — and keep the sticks moving.
+Rudolph was uneven at best in his first career start last week in San Francisco after being thrust into the gig for the rest of the season while Roethlisberger rehabs from elbow surgery.
+Rudolph was considerably sharper against Cincinnati, though he wasn't asked to do much other than find the closest open man -usually Conner or Samuels - and keep the sticks moving.
+He completed 24 of 28 passes, the only deep shot a 43-yard strike to Diontae Johnson in the third quarter that broke it open.

-Conner and Samuels touched the ball on all five snaps of a second-quarter drive that ended with Conner taking a flip from Rudolph and knifing his way into the end zone to give the Steelers a 7-3 lead.
-They touched it four times on an eight-play drive to start the third quarter, the final snap turning into a 2-yard touchdown run by Samuels after he lined up in the shotgun.

-Two Dalton incompletions sandwiched around a sack forced Cincinnati to punt.
-Kevin Huber's shank set Pittsburgh up at the Cincinnati 43 and on second down Rudolph finally went deep, lofting the ball to a wide-open Johnson, who caught it at the Cincinnati 5 and walked into the end zone for his second touchdown in two weeks to give the Steelers a 24-3 lead.
+''Our message all week was stack one (win) and then start stacking more,'' said Rudolph, who was awarded the game ball by head coach Mike Tomlin.

 INJURIES